 This therapist has indicated that they belong to an Accredited Register.

 In addition to Counselling/Psychotherapy I am also a trained Minded Yoga Therapist.
 I specialise in using yoga and mindfulness for mental health conditions such as anxiety, depression and PTSD, but I also work with people with physical difficulties and with the mental health implications of physical issues such as chronic pain or the distress of serious illness.
 Please see my website for details, or contact me to discuss your concerns and how I may be able to help.

-My fees are usually £40 per hour in Wivenhoe and £45 per hour in Colchester.
+My fees are usually £50 per hour for individuals and £70 per 1 hour or £90 per 1 hour 30 mins for couples.
 However, I can sometimes offer reduced rates on the basis of need: if the usual fee is not affordable for you, please don't be put off - this is something we can discuss in our initial free consultation.

-Reduced fees are available to students on counselling, psychotherapy or psychology training (£30 in Wivenhoe, £35 in Colchester).
+Reduced fees (£40) are available to university students; to students on counselling, psychotherapy or psychology training; and to keyworkers and those on a low income.